LADI/jack-audio-connection-kit-docs/Home.md

 `jack_property` - list, set and delete any metadata associated with the ports and clients of a JACK server

-* [jack-property-listener.py](https://gist.github.com/SpotlightKid/dc70dac006337c99bf65bcdc98e43ddc) -  Listen to and print JACK client/port metadata changes
+* [jack-property-listener.py](https://gist.github.com/SpotlightKid/dc70dac006337c99bf65bcdc98e43ddc) - listen to and print JACK client/port metadata changes

+# Frameworks
+* https://github.com/DISTRHO/DPF - designed to make development of new plugins an easy and enjoyable task
+* https://github.com/PieterPenninckx/rsynth - Rust API abstraction for API's for audio plugins and applications

 # Testing
-* https://github.com/falkTX/jack_interposer - Library to check at run-time whether an application makes non-RT-safe calls inside the process() callback
+* https://wiki.linuxaudio.org/apps/all/jack_delay - command line JACK app you can use to measure the latency of your sound card
 * https://github.com/falkTX/jack-midi-timing - Sender and receiver tool to test the timing accuracy and jitter of MIDI devices
 * http://devel.tlrmx.org/audio/bitmeter - a diagnosis tool for JACK audio software on Linux
+* https://github.com/falkTX/jack_interposer - Library to check at run-time whether an application makes non-RT-safe calls inside the process() callback
 * [Zita MU1](http://kokkinizita.linuxaudio.org/linuxaudio/zita-mu1-doc/quickguide.html) - used to organise stereo monitoring
 * [SilentJack](https://www.aelius.com/njh/silentjack) - silence/dead air detector for the Jack Audio Connection Kit
 * [Rotter](https://www.aelius.com/njh/rotter/) - a Recording of Transmission / Audio Logger for JACK
 * https://github.com/jackaudio/tools
+* https://github.com/wmedrano/j2sdl2 -  Output to SDL2 Audio From JACK with Rust

 # Video
 * [XJADEO - The X Jack Video Monitor](http://xjadeo.sourceforge.net/) - a software video player that displays a video-clip in sync with an external time source (MTC, LTC, JACK-transport).
 Xjadeo is useful in soundtrack composition, video monitoring or any task that requires to synchronizing movie frames with external events.